 To make sure that we are not pathologising a natural part of being human, we can feel extended anxiety:

-- Prior an expected event: if there is a big thing coming, such as a large scale performance, or working towards a promotion, then it can be normal to feel some level of anxiety for a few weeks.
+- If there is a big thing coming, such as a large scale performance, or working towards a promotion, then it can be normal to feel some level of anxiety for a few weeks.

-- Post an unexpected event: If you have experienced a big event, such as losing your job, a very nasty fight or a car accident, it is normal to feel a level of anxiety for a few weeks after the incident.
+- If you have experienced a big event, such as losing your job, a very nasty fight or a car accident, it is normal to feel a level of anxiety for a few weeks after the incident.

-- During ongoing threat: such as threat of being fired, being with an abusive partner etc for as long as that threat is still able to affect you.
+- Such as threat of being fired, being with an abusive partner etc for as long as that threat is still able to affect you.

 If you are feeling anxious most of the time in the absence of the above kinds of triggers, there may be an Anxiety Disorder involved.
 The word “Disorder” is a medical term we use to describe when something has got in the way of living your life.
 If your Anxiety is shaping who you are and how you respond to the world in a general sense, then likely an Anxiety Disorder is what we are looking at.